-Some seafarers who are infected may not show any symptoms and so cleanliness and physical distancing are key to reducing the spread of the disease.
+Some seafarers who are infected may not show any symptoms and so cleanliness and shipboard self-distancing (SSD) are key to reducing the spread of the disease.
+SSD involves keeping at least one metre from another person and maintaining physical and respiratory hygiene.